rituprasad92/digital-frameworks-hw/homework4.md

 Fun fact: Did you know in the 16th century, mariners called sharks 'sea-dogs'?
 Makes them seem a lot cuddlier, huh?

 *NOTE - Hi Rachel!
 I wasn't sure if we were supposed to use the chartbuilder tool exclusively but I liked the formatting better via Excel, so that's what I went with.
-It was kinda smushing the data in chartbuilder.*
+It was kinda smushing the data in chartbuilder.
+I've uploaded the chartbuilder img file as well, just in case you wanted to see it.*